 - Force-feeding the patient

-As well as these, it’s crucial to know the signs that your loved one is being physically abused.
+As well as these, it’s crucial to know the signs that your loved one suffers from physical abuse.
 These signs can include:

-- The patient tells you they are being abused
+- The patient tells you they experience abuse

 - Bodily injuries, such as bruises, marks or scratches

 - The patient asking to spend more time with their family

 - Broken personal items, such as glasses or dentures

 A nursing home caregiver can also emotionally abuse the patient in a way that inflicts emotional pain or distress on your loved one, whether it is with verbal or nonverbal acts.
 Some examples of emotional abuse include: